Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Introduction

-In this work, we propose to identify key signatures of FQH physics in the far-from-equilibrium relaxation dynamics instead.
-Recently, it has been shown that quenching the effective mass tensor excites the dipole and graviton modes of FQH states~\cite{Liu2018,Fremling2018Oct, Liu2021}.
-These quench protocols are initialized with the ground state of the system.
-By contrast, here, we will avoid the challenge of preparing the interacting ground state and explore the unique signatures in the the far-from equilibrium dynamics of a high temperature state in the LLL.
-Interacting particles in the LLL are described by effective one-dimensional models which conserve both the global charge as well as the associated center of mass (or equivalently the dipole moment)~\cite{Haldane1983,Haldane1985,Trugman1985,Bergholtz2005, Alex2005, Nakamura2012, Bergholtz2006, Rezayi1994, Bergholtz2008,Moudgalya2020,Bergholtz2005, Nachtergaele2020Nov}.
+It is the common anticipation that generic quantum many-body systems at finite energy densities relax diffusively in time.
+How quantum systems quenched to the LL relax is an interesting question, as they are subjected to strong constraints.
+In this work, we show that the relaxation dynamics is strongly modified in these systems and becomes subdiffusive.
+In particular, we explore the unique signatures of fractionally occupied states in the LLL by investigating the relaxation of density excitations in the far-from equilibrium dynamics of a finite energy-density state in the LLL.
+It is known that interacting particles in the LLL are described by effective models which conserve both the global charge as well as the associated center of mass (or equivalently the dipole moment)~\cite{Haldane1983,Haldane1985,Trugman1985,Bergholtz2005, Alex2005, Nakamura2012, Bergholtz2006, Rezayi1994, Bergholtz2008,Moudgalya2020,Bergholtz2005, Nachtergaele2020Nov}.
 Due to these effective conservation laws, the mobility of the particles is constrained.
 Following the predictions of fracton hydrodynamics, that emerges in systems with both charge and dipole conservation~\cite{Gromov2020, Feldermeier2020, Guardado2020}, we show that these systems exhibit slow relaxation dynamics due to interaction-induced intra-Landau-level scattering processes.
-This unconventional relaxation dynamics thus probes and characterizes the FQH physics of the LLL.
+This unconventional relaxation dynamics thus characterizes the partially-filled LLL, which can be directly probed in experimental platforms of ultracold atoms.

 Our results are organized as follows.
-In Sec.~\ref{LLL} we introduce the effective model for the LLL and in Sec.~\ref{dynamicsLLL} we analyze the emergent fracton hydrodynamics of interacting particles in the LLL; we find anomalous relaxation dynamics of the density-density autocorrelation function as well as the bipartite fluctuations of the particle number in a subregion of the system.
+In Sec.~\ref{LLL} we introduce the effective model for the LLL; in Sec.~\ref{dynamicsLLL} we address effective high-temperature properties of states in the LLL by analyzing the emergent fracton hydrodynamics of interacting particles; we find anomalous relaxation dynamics of the density-density autocorrelation function as well as the bipartite fluctuations of the particle number in a subregion of the system.
 In Sec.~\ref{Ultracold} we discuss experimental platforms for realizing FQH physics with ultracold atoms, focusing both on rotating quantum gases and on laser-dressed atoms in optical lattices.
 In both cases, we analyze the full, unprojected dynamics and determine the conditions for conserving the dipole moment in real space.
 An outlook and discussions are provided in Sec.~\ref{outlook}.